whblondeau/gyre/finding_flotsam.md

 “Hold in ballast.
 In the Captain’s cabin is a locked cubby.
 Man inside.”

 Eastwind stared.
-“A Man?”
+“A _Man?_”

 Squallbone nodded solemnly.
 “Male of human species.
 Exist, they.”

 “Fist yourself.
 Seen Men before, me.”
 She tied another gasket.
-“So, add to everything: Ragfin is a breeder slaver.”
+“So, add to everything: _Ragfin_ is a breeder slaver.”
 She shook her head in disgust.
 “Sell him to a breeding collective on Flotsam?
 For what, eh?”

 “For eco-analyst, I hear, me.
 Flotsam one of the biggest weed raft on any ocean.
 Old Biologist use it for wartime dump, they.
 Horrible things.
 After centuries, the mutagen and wild speciation they calm down… but folk from Flotsam worth a lot to women trying to penetrate Wild Regions.
-So Ragfin a slaver both ways.”
+So _Ragfin_ a slaver both ways.”

 “Watch yourself, you,” said Eastwind sharply.
 The footrope was slippery, and Squallbone was agitated.
 “Got to get this sail in and get back down on deck, we.”
 The wind’s howl was getting worse, and the hurtling clouds above were sinking down towards them, like the belly of some great dark beast.

-Lasirenn, what have we done, we?
-This cursed ship should sink.
+<i>Lasirenn, what have we done, we?
+This cursed ship should sink.</i>

                     \#

 The night was dark and muffled with cloud, but the wind was steady and not overly strong.
 No reason for the watch to be changed, nor even move about setting sails.
 The decks were dark, with only a few glints from shrouded lanterns.
 Eastwind looked up, studying the rigging, seeing no one aloft.
 The watch was gathered aft, speaking quietly.
 The sea rushed, the hull creaked, the rigging groaned in the moaning wind.
 A perfect night for this work.

 Eastwind’s Old Biologist eyes were catlike in the gloom.
-The Watch Hexmark, which all of the Ragfin’s sailors must study at the beginning of the watch, was on the foc’sle bulkhead.
+The Watch Hexmark, which all of the _Ragfin_’s sailors must study at the beginning of the watch, was on the foc’sle bulkhead.
 She stole silently to it, crouched, and yielded to a deeper level of identity.
 A moment later she stood, Eastwind Shen no longer.

 Tryggva Steinlaugsdottir looked out of Eastwind’s eyes: cool and appraising.
 She did not have Eastwind’s skills and knowledge, but she held in memory the awareness of the sailors on watch, and the layout of the Ragfin.